Curdflappers/CalculatorGame/docs/rules.md

 # Rules

-Rules are newline-separated.
 Parentheses are used for visual purposes, do not include them in your input.

 * Add (`+(op1)`) adds `op1` to `value`
 * Subtract (`-(op1)`) subtracts `op1` from `value`